There are two ways to build a Wix website: using Wix Editor, or using Wix ADI (Artificial Design Intelligence).

 Wix ADI will ask you for the contact details you’d like to include on your site.
 Try to provide as much information as possible, as this allows the ADI to create detailed navigation menus, footers, headers, and contact pages with ease.

-And remember – the more accurate your answers, the more Wix ADI can customize the perfect site for you.
+And remember – the more accurate your answers, the better Wix ADI can customize the perfect site for you.

 Yes, the design is up to the ADI, but you can still have some input if you want it.
 The ADI can produce billions of text combinations and images, so you’re guaranteed a website that’s sleek and unique.

 Now that the ADI knows what you need, it will take you through the design process.
 Once you click “Start,” you’ll be presented with some color schemes.
-Take your pick, but don’t stress too much – you can change these later if you like.
-After this, you will have a brand new homepage suggested within minutes.
+Take your pick, but don’t stress too much – you can change these later on if you like.

-Happy with the overall appearance?
-You can now personalize it further by changing fonts, adding media, and introducing a whole host of other functions with the help of Wix ADI’s smart assistant.
-It’s fast, and gives you a small amount of creative control.
+When you’re happy with the overall appearance, click the blue “Edit Site” button in the top right corner.
+This allows you to personalize your website further by changing fonts, adding media, and introducing a whole host of other functions with the help of Wix ADI’s smart assistant.
+It’s fast and gives you a small amount of creative control.
 It’s like handing an artist the paints you’d like them to brush with.